PROFIT MARGIN: [FAIL]

 AVERAGE SHARES OUTSTANDING: [PASS]

 Companies with sales less than $500 million should be chosen.
 It is among these small-cap stocks that investors can find "an uncut gem", ones that institutions won't be able to buy yet.
-WDAY's sales of $468.9 million based on trailing 12 month sales, are fine, making this company one such "prospective gem".
-WDAY passes the sales test.
+WDAY's sales of $616.3 million based on trailing 12 month sales, are too high and would therefore fail the test.
+It is companies with $500 million or less in sales that are most likely to double or triple in size in the next few years.

 DAILY DOLLAR VOLUME: [FAIL]